Before summer ends and the days get shorter, there are still plenty of things going on in the city that you should know about or visit.

 At the Orient Museum

-Every month there are new exhibitions, courses, conferences and shows at the Orient Museum.
+Every month there are new exhibitions, courses, conferences and shows at the Museu do Oriente.
 Let’s take a look at some of the highlights of this month’s program:

-- Portuguese Presence in Asia (exhibition): permanent
+- Portuguese Presence in Asia (Exhibition): permanent

 - Chinese export porcelain | Former Cunha Alves Collection: permanent

-- Goa ivories (exhibition): permanent
+- Goa ivories (Exhibition): permanent

-- Japan: Festivals and Rituals (temporary exhibition): until December 31st
+- Japan: Festivals and Rituals (Temporary exhibition): until December 31st

 Address: Av.
 Brasília (Doca de Alcantara, North)